 Searches may be carried out by us, by government registries or by specialist search organisations.
 Some databases levy charges to download search results.
 Our prices for trade mark searches allow for a limited number of result downloads: We will inform you of the number of results in each country so you decide which results you would like to pay to download.

-Any free trade mark search tool we provide is not intended or represented as being comprehensive and should not be relied on as an alternative to buying a search.
 Our EU trade mark searches include a search of the EU trade mark register but not the individual registers of each EU Member State.
 They include an initial opinion on whether the name is capable of being registered.
 The type of trade mark searches we do are:

 - Exact searches – the exact same name;

-- Identical searches –a chosen name in combination with other elements;
+- Identical searches – a chosen name in combination with other elements;

 - Similar names –an agreed number of variations of a chosen name or slogan, such as alternative spellings or plurals; and